drusepth/rnl-enhancement-suite/README.md

 ## Enhancements

-#### Github/Huboard image collapse
+### GitHub

-When viewing issues on Github or Huboard, any images inside the comment body will be replaced with a link that when clicked will hide/show the image.
+- When viewing issues on Github or Huboard, any images inside the comment body will be replaced with a link that when clicked will hide/show the image.

-#### Huboard ticket highlight for no estimate

-Tickets on a Huboard board that don't have a proper estimate ([S], [M], [L], [XL], etc) will be highlighted with a red border.

-#### Github File Uploads

-Ability to drag and drop files to add a link in a Github comment.
+- Ability to drag and drop files to add a link in a Github comment.

-#### Github/Huboard Links
+- External links in comments will now open in new windows.

+### JIRA

+- In-development status lozenges are recolored to better represent ticket state.

-External links in comments will now open in new windows.
+- External links in comments will now open in new windows.